| | | | | |

 Use Linear ModeYesYesYes

-Max Force GT3 (Auto)~35-40 Nm~45-50 Nm~50-55 Nm
+Max Force GT3 after Auto~35-40 Nm~45-50 Nm~50-55 Nm

-Why Wheel Return Speed differs from AC
+Why Wheel Return Speed differs between AC and iRacing

 products per page